antmicro/kenning/README.md

 * `torch` - modules for working with PyTorch models,
 * `mxnet` - modules for working with MXNet models,
 * `nvidia_perf` - modules for performance measurements for NVIDIA GPUs,
-* `object_detection` - modules for working with YOLOv3 object detection and Open Images Dataset V6 computer vision dataset.
+* `object_detection` - modules for working with YOLOv3 object detection and Open Images Dataset V6 computer vision dataset,
+* `iree` - modules for IREE compilation and runtime,
+* `tvm` - modules for Apache TVM compilation and runtime,
+* `onnxruntime` - modules for ONNX Runtime,
+* `docs` - modules for generating documentation,
+* `test` - modules for testing the Kenning framework.

 To install the extra requirements, i.e. `tensorflow`, run: